 Ahrefs has many more unique features and data points.

-But maybe I should write a follow-up to this article and showcase more tools/features that only Ahrefs can do?
+Perhaps I should write a follow-up article and showcase more of the unique things that only Ahrefs can do.
 What do you think?